Are students and parents your customers?

-Along with using the Net Promoter metric, we help schools ensure they are asking the questions which align to their recruiting and retention strategies.
+Along with using the Net Promoter metric, we help schools ensure they are asking the questions that align to their recruiting and retention strategies.
 Don't send families 60 question surveys.
-Focus on what matters most by using shorter surveys, capture lots of qualitative feedback versus asking pages of questions, and ensure all your surveys are optimized for mobile.
+Focus on what matters most by using shorter surveys, capturing lots of qualitative feedback, versus asking pages of questions.
+Lastly, we always ensure your surveys are optimized for mobile.

 In addition to capturing rich feedback on schools, programs, and courses, Expirically enables marketers to leverage feedback as rich content to improve their rank in search results and provide star ratings for social proof.
 Your advocates are your best marketers.
 Education marketers need to leverage the voice of their customers to differentiate and drive enrollment.

 - Data Collection: Design of a loyalty survey, which includes the Net Promoter question and the ability for students and parents to leave you a review on sites such as Niche.com or GreatSchools.org.

 - Reporting: NPS dashboard report identifying key issues, including trending of results year to year, and identification of key satisfaction drivers.

 - Testimonials: You will receive a widget to add to your website to load testimonials for rich marketing content that will improve page rank and your online reputation.
 Expirically widgets add schema code to your website to improve your ranking in search results.

 Schedule a demo today to start a voice of customer program for your school or academic program and improve your digital marketing with rich testimonials from your promoters.